"All humanity's problems stem from

 But after observation and analysis, when you find that anything agrees with reason and is conducive to the good and benefit of one and all, then accept it and live up to it.'

-Don't believe me.
+Don't believe me?
 Try it.
 Set your phone alarm for five minutes.
-Try - and if you're new to meditation, try is the correct word - to not think for five minutes.
-If you concentrate only on your breath, noticing the feelings as you breathe in and the sensations as you breathe out, you soon find this.
+Try—and if you're new to meditation, try is the correct word—not to think for five minutes.
+If you concentrate only on your breath, noticing the feelings and sensations as you breathe in and out, you soon find this.

 Without your prompting - entirely out of nowhere - a chain of thoughts will begin to create a story on its own.
 And you'll find yourself 'grabbing that vine' and joining that monkey's story.
 This is normal.
 Notice it, bring yourself back to your breath, and try again.
 You will get better.